-The issue of travel privilege is a difficult one to explain to people who don’t go through the rigors of cumbersome visa applications and requirements.
+The issue of passport privilege is a difficult one to explain to people who don’t go through the rigors of cumbersome visa applications and requirements and sometimes have their visa application denied.
 I see comments on social media telling you to go to a country which has the exact same visa requirements as the one that refused you.
 Every refusal counts against you.
 You can’t “Just Go”.
 So I have written out this advice for a visa application denied, which especially applies once you’ve been denied visas.

 Take your time

-If you have a weak passport and have ever been denied a visa, don’t be in a hurry to reapply for the same country .
+If you have a weak passport and have ever had a visa application denied, don’t be in a hurry to reapply for the same country .
 It raises too many questions on future visa applications, even to other countries as your circumstances have likely not changed.
 You may likely be refused again.
 Also, you begin to look desperate with that many refusal stamps that require more and more explanations at every application.

 Ensure the circumstances leading to your refusal have changed before you reapply